softworkz/emby-wiki/Playlists.md

 ### Playlist Items

 Playlist items can be retrieved in the same manner as retrieving items of a Folder.
+A SortName should not be specified in order to preserve the playlis's original sorting.